 I asked Adam a few hypothetical questions based on some of the political activity I’ve witnessed in Second Life.
 For example, what if an amount being spent on a virtual campaign went beyond the “nominal” fees that are described in the new regulations?
 And what about the involvement of foreign nationals in these campaigns?
 Are they entitled to the same exemptions?
 And if not, what limitations apply?

-At one point Adam commented that my questions were making him dizzy.
-To be honest, he wasn’t the only person who told me that this past week.
+At one point, Adam commented that my questions were making him dizzy.
+He wasn’t the only person who told me that this past week.

 I walked Adam through several scenarios.
 While these scenarios are specific to activities currently taking place in Second Life, the issues addressed in each of these situations are relevant to grassroots campaign efforts on any other social media platform.

 Groups campaigning on behalf of specific candidates in Second Life: